epigen/atacseq_pipeline/README.md

 # Usage
 These steps are the recommended usage for this workflow:

-0. Configure the workflow by pointing to the relevant resources, e.g., downloaded from Zenodo for [hg38 or mm10](#resources).
+0. Configure the workflow by pointing to the relevant resources, e.g., downloaded from Zenodo for [hg38 or mm10 (see instructions below)](#resources).
 1. Perform only the processing, by setting the pass_qc annotation for all samples to 0.
-2. Use the generated MultiQC report (result_path/ataceq_pipeline/report/multiqc_report.html) to judge the quality of each samples (see tips in the next section).
+2. Use the generated MultiQC report (result_path/ataceq_pipeline/report/multiqc_report.html) to judge the quality of each sample (see tips in the next section on [Quality Control](#quality--control)).
 3. Fill out the mandatory quality control column (pass_qc) in the annotation file accordingly (everything >0 will be included in the downstream steps).
 4. Finally, execute the remaining downstream quantification and annotation steps by running the workflow.
 Thereby only the samples that passed quality control will be included in the consensus region set generation (i.e., the feature space) and all downstream steps.